 Your regular niche only buys from you during the peak season, but maybe you could try finding a different market that can buy your products or services during the rest of the year.
 Maybe your regular market only buys your winter jackets during the cold months, but other markets, like skiers, could buy them all year long.

 9. Target a new location

 If your seasonal business is weather-bound, leverage another geographic market.
 For example, if you have a summer seasonal business that produces ice cream to sell during summer in New York, maybe you could start shipping your product to the southern (more warmer) states the rest of the year.

 10. Take advantage of email marketing to stay in touch with your customers

-Send them emails to create hype for the net season or promote off-season deals.
+Send them emails to create hype for the next season or promote off-season deals.
 Just remember not to be too spammy and deliver high-quality content in their inboxes that give them value.

 Marketing Strategies That Will Bring You All-Year-Round Success

 In case you need additional cash to invest in your seasonal business’ marketing strategy, you can always apply for a business loan at Camino Financial.
 The application process is pretty straightforward without too much paperwork, and you can apply online.
-The best thing is that funding happens within 4-10 days.
+The best thing is that funding happens within four to 10 days.